-All HHP credentialed members

-Active participation in workgroups as reflected by attendance of at least 75% of meetings and demonstration of meaningful participation

-All HHP credentialed members

-Physicians and providers, please refer to the relevant job descriptions listed below.

-Workgroup Chair Job Description

-Each workgroup chair must be willing to assume the responsibility of ensuring a smoothly run and effective team.

-The chair is expected to:

-- 1. Ensure continued alignment of workgroup deliverables with shared savings and hospital quality performance interests. - 2.
-Report workgroup status updates to the QCI Committee on a quarterly basis or more frequently as needed. - 3.
-Develop specific expected outcomes and methods to track and measure progress. - 4.
-Ensure adequate documentation of all workgroup related activities. - 5.
-Ensure sustained engagement and participation of workgroup members. - 6.
-Ensure workgroup produces stated deliverables in established timeline. - 7.
-Include a plan for communicating any clinical process change or implementation. - 8.
-Identify dependencies external to the workgroup and interact with the necessary departments or individuals to address the issue. (e.g., working with Epic project management to modify an Epic workflow).
+Measure Objective HHP prioritizes care delivery concepts, including community health, quality, care coordination, and healthcare affordability, that are often difficult to incorporate into our traditional healthcare workflows.
+The intent of this measure is to increase multi-specialty participation in HHP-chartered hospital or ambulatory clinical workgroups which focus on developing and implementing standards of care for these concepts in our day-to-day work.
+An appointed member or chair of an HHP Committee offers a unique service opportunity to improve the leadership and direction of the Accountable Care Organization (ACO) in areas around quality, affordability, and maintaining a strong physician/provider network.
+Description Participation in HHP-chartered clinical workgroups that promote HHP value-based care objectives or serving as an appointed member or chair for an HHP Committee Inclusion All HHP credentialed members Exclusion N/A Measurement Period January 1, 2025 - December 31, 2025 Performance Target Active participation in workgroups as reflected by attendance of at least 75% of meetings and demonstration of meaningful participation Eligible Members All HHP credentialed members How to Meet the Measure Physicians and providers, please refer to the relevant job descriptions listed below.
+Workgroup Chair Job Description Each workgroup chair must be willing to assume the responsibility of ensuring a smoothly run and effective team.
+The chair is expected to: Ensure continued alignment of workgroup deliverables with shared savings and hospital quality performance interests.
+Report workgroup status updates to the QCI Committee on a quarterly basis or more frequently as needed.
+3. Develop specific expected outcomes and methods to track and measure progress.
+4. Ensure adequate documentation of all workgroup related activities.
+5. Ensure sustained engagement and participation of workgroup members.
+6. Ensure workgroup produces stated deliverables in established timeline.
+Include a plan for communicating any clinical process change or implementation.
+Identify dependencies external to the workgroup and interact with the necessary departments or individuals to address the issue. (e.g., working with Epic project management to modify an Epic workflow). (continued on next page)